CapacitorSet/Glovebox/devnotes.md

 This makes sense from a theoretical standpoint (the client produces bits that must be kept secret, the server doesn't), but is obviously dangerous in practice.
 For this reason `only_TFHEServerParams_t` can be used to ensure that the user passes specifically server params, with automatic casts being impossible.
 You can in turn convert `only_TFHEServerParams_t` to `TFHEServerParams_t` (for functions that only accept the latter) using `unwrap_only`.

-You can check for the above issue by compiling with PLAINTEXT=0 and running your code.
-If you have API misuse it will run instantly, otherwise it will take some time (ranging from seconds to... ages, sigh).
+(A quick check for the above issue by compiling with PLAINTEXT=0 and running your code.
+If you have API misuse it will run instantly, otherwise it will take some time ranging from seconds to... ages, sigh.)

-Todo: add a compile flag like SERVER_USAGE and CLIENT_USAGE, and add the respective warnings in encrypt() and constant()?
+The compile flag `STRICT_CLIENT_MODE` was added to automatically protect against API misuse: it will print an error and crash at runtime if `constant()` is used.
+For this reason, **it is strongly recommended to enable it in client code**: `-DSTRICT_CLIENT_MODE=1`.

 ## Arrays